Mingxuan-Yang/Paris-Painting-Price-Prediction/README.md

 - Bayesian Model Average
 - Generalized Additive Model

-The model performance is evaluated through 5 indicators:
+The model performance is evaluated through 5 indicators, where Yhat means the predicted price, Y means the true price, lwr and upr denotes the boundaries of the predicted confidence interval:

 - *Bias*: Average Yhat-Y, where positive values indicate the model tends to overestimate price (on average) while negative values indicate the model tends to underestimate price.
 - *Maximum Deviation*: Maximum |Y-Yhat|, which identifies the worst prediction made in the validation data set.